tardate/LittleArduinoProjects/README.md

-# 309 Little Electronics and Arduino Projects
+# 310 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [LED7Segment/CombinationalLogicDriver](./playground/LED7Segment/CombinationalLogicDriver) - dust off some combinational logic methods and build a 8421-BCD to 7-segment LED driver with 7400 series logic.
+> Latest addition:sparkles: [FM/TEA5767](./Electronics101/FM/TEA5767) - controlling the TEA5767 low-power FM stereo radio chip with an Arduino.

 Just my collection of electronics projects, many involving an Arduino in one way or another.